DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/compatibility_bichannel_listener.md

 # Compatibility Bichannel Listener
-The `CompatibilityBichannelListener` (accessed by `AbstractBichannelListener`) in the `DarkRift.Server.Plugins.Listeners.Bichannel` namespace is a network listener that operates over TCP (for reliable traffic) and UDP (for unreliable traffic) concurrently using an older Socket API for compatibility primarily with older Unity versions.
+The `CompatibilityBichannelListener` (accessed by `AbstractBichannelListener`) in the `%DarkRift.Server.Plugins.Listeners.Bichannel` namespace is a network listener that operates over TCP (for reliable traffic) and UDP (for unreliable traffic) concurrently using an older Socket API for compatibility primarily with older Unity versions.

 ## Settings
 The following settings are exposed to configuration: